-For the year ended December 31, 2023, total revenues were \$127 thousand more than budgeted amounts.
+For the year ended December 31, 2024, total revenues were \$214 thousand more than budgeted amounts.
 Permit fees accounted for the largest portion of this due to a significant increase compared to the prior year.
 In addition, investment income increased substantially over the prior year.

-Expenditures for the year were under budget by 24%.
-The District's personnel expenses were significantly under budget due to the ongoing hiring process of a dedicated deputy general manager.
-These expenditures came in about \$180 thousand under budgeted amount for the year.
-In addition, consultant contract expenditures came in under budget, as additional consultant work was not required during the year.
+Expenditures for the year were under budget by 11%.
+The District's GPS project - releveling expenditures were under budget due to the scheduling of associated work.
+These expenditures came in about \$44,000 under budgeted amount for the year.
+In addition, personnel expenditures came in under budget, in the amount of \$18,500.